 - Mobile check deposit

-- Open up to 19 subaccounts to manage your savings
+- Up to 19 supplemental accounts allowed to help manage your savings

 - No monthly maintenance fees

-- Alliant may rebate up to $20 of ATM fees (excluding international transaction fees)
+- $20 monthly rebate on out-of-network ATM fees (excluding international transaction fees)

 - Free order of checks

 - Free Visa debit card and first box of checks